-If you like this recipe be sure to check this Panda Express Beijing Beef Recipe!
+If you like this recipe, be sure to check this Panda Express Beijing Beef Recipe!

 Recipe for Panda Express Orange Chicken (Copycat)

 The flavor of this Orange Chicken dish is identical to that of the popular Panda Express restaurant meal.
-The only exception is that it’s simple to create at home for a cheaper price.
+The only exception is that it’s simple to create at home for a lower price.
 This recipe produces extremely soft chicken meat that has been marinated in a zesty orange sauce.
 I believe it easily outperforms the take-out equivalent!

 How to Prepare Panda Express Orange Chicken:

 - Begin by making the sauce: Mix cornstarch, rice wine, water, orange juice, sesame oil, white sugar, brown sugar, white vinegar, orange zest, ginger, garlic, and red pepper flakes to produce the renowned sauce.
 You stir it first, then leave it until later.

 - Getting the chicken ready: To cook the chicken thighs, get two shallow dishes, add a whisked and salted egg to one, and put the flour and cornstarch combination in the other.
 The chicken chunks should then be dipped in the egg mix before being dredged in the flour dish.